Aleksandar Tirnanić: Early life and beginnings

-Career
+Club career

 He made his first-team senior debut as a 17-year-old, quickly marking himself out as an able and temperamental player, and forming a midfield partnership with Moša Marjanović.

 Tirnanić spent most of his senior club career with BSK Beograd for which he appeared in 500 matches.
-During his career with BSK Tirnanić had great rivals Leo Lemešić (1924-1940) and Ljubo Benčić (1921-1935) who played for Hajduk Split.
+During his career with BSK Tirnanić had great rivals Leo Lemešić (1924–1940) and Ljubo Benčić (1921–1935) who played for Hajduk Split.
 Additionally, he earned 50 caps and scored 12 goals for the Kingdom of Yugoslavia national team from 1929 to 1940.
 In 1937 he moved again to SK Jugoslavija where he played until 1938 when he joined BASK.
 For BASK he played from 1938 to 1939.
 He later played for two Belgrade based clubs Jedinstvo (1939–1941) and Sloga (1942–1943).

 International career

 He also appeared in the 1930 FIFA World Cup.
 The day before he turned 20 he scored a goal, which made him at the time the youngest goalscorer in the World Cup.
 Later he has been beaten by Manuel Rosas in 1930, Pelé in 1958, Michael Owen in 1998, Dmitri Sychev in 2002 and latest Lionel Messi in 2006, which makes him the sixth youngest goalscorer in the FIFA World Cup.
 Later, he coached the Yugoslav team in two more World Cups, 1954 and 1958, the football tournaments at the Summer Olympics, 1948, 1952 and 1960 when Yugoslavia won gold medal, also appearing in the 1960 European Nations' Cup when Yugoslavia scored second place.

 During the Balkan Cup, held in 1935 in Athens, Greece, Tirnanić and Tomašević were the top goalscorers of the tournament with 3 goals each.
 Thanks to these contributions Yugoslavia won the Balkan Cup in that edition, leaving behind Greece, Romania, and Bulgaria.

 In the films Montevideo, God Bless You!
 (2010) and See You in Montevideo (2014), Tirnanić was portrayed by actor Miloš Biković.